Trip to Lasithi Plateau.

 The monastery of Vidani is situated at the root of Mount Louloudaki, close to the village of Kato Metohi in the Lasithi Plateau.
 The monastery is well at hand.

 The basilica church is devoted to the Life-giving Spring (Zodoho pigi).
 The cells along with other areas of the monastery building have been recovered and it today functions as a male monastery.

-Flower beds give a fantastic environment throughout the summertime, while the fountain that also is a symbol of the Life-giving Spring, is situated in the middle of the Cypress tree garden and the typical tiny cafe.
+Flower beds give a fantastic environment throughout the summer, while the fountain that also is a symbol of the Life-giving Spring, is situated in the middle of the Cypress tree garden and the typical tiny café.
 A compact natural history museum exists inside the monastery walls in co-operation with the University of Crete.